okbush/GoPass/README.md

 npm install express
 npm install express mysql2 cors
 ```
-##After Downloading all the dependencies
+## After Downloading all the dependencies
 unpack the go pass zip in the folder, if there's overlap, replace all.
+Open Xampp and start apache and MySQL
+Import the eventmanagement.sql

 ## Opening
+make sure Xampp, apache, and MySQL is open with the eventmanager database up

 open cmd
 To activate the backend:
 ```